Constantin Rusu

 Constantin Rusu (born May 17, 1994) is a Moldovan kickboxer, currently competing in the lightweight division of ONE Championship.
 He is the former KOK and FEA welterweight champion.
 A professional competitor since 2016, Rusu has also competed for Colosseum Tournament and Dynamite Fighting Show in Romania.

-As of November 2022, he is ranked the #9 welterweight kickboxer in the world by Beyond Kick and #8 by Combat Press.
+He was ranked as a top-ten welterweight kickboxer in the world by Beyond Kick between November 2022 and December 2023.

 Kickboxing career

 King of Kings

-Rusu faced Denis Apavaloae at KOK Hero’s World Series on September 30, 2017.
+Rusu faced Denis Apavaloae at KOK Hero's World Series on September 30, 2017.
 He won the fight by a first-round knockout.
 Rusu next faced Pavel Pravashynski at KOK World GP 2017 In Moldova on December 9, 2017.
 He once again won the fight by first-round stoppage, as he knocked Pravashynski out with a flurry of punches at the 1:37 minute mark.

 These two victories earned him a place in the 2018 King of Kings welterweight "Hero's Tournament", which took place on March 24, 2018.
 Rusu faced Matteo Calzetta in the semifinals of the one-day tournament and beat him by unanimous decision.
 He advanced to the finals, where he faced his countryman Dorel Cristian.
 Rusu won the fight and the tournament title by a narrow split decision.

 Rusu faced the two-time World Boxing Council Muaythai champion Cheick Sidibé in an 80 kilogram bout at the July 4, 2018, Tatneft Cup event.
 He won the fight by unanimous decision.
 Rusu made his second consecutive Tatneft Cup appearance against Victor Monfort on August 24, 2018, once again in an 80 kilogram bout.
 He won the fight by unanimous decision.